Horn family from Hesse-Darmstadt to Jarrettsville, Maryland

 1860 Federal Census, Marshall District of Harford County, MD, Post Office: Jarrettsville, census house #1557 John Horn, 65, m, Laborer, born Hesse-Darmstadt, estimated year of birth 1795 Henry Elias, 28, m, carpenter, value of Real Estate: $150, value of personal property $50, born Prussia Matilda Elias, 24, f, born Prussia Charles Elias, age ?, m, born Maryland Mary Elias, 22, f. born Prussia

-John Horn was enumerated in the 1860 census but was not found in a search of the 1880 census.
+John Horn was enumerated in the 1860 census.

 John Horn, d.
 14 November 1870, is buried in Salem Evangelical Church Cemetery, Jarrettsville, MD.
-Also buried in the same cemetery is Elizabeth Horn, death date 1 February 1849.
-Given that Elizabeth was not enumerated in the 1850 census or later, this is most likely his wife [source: Harford County Historical Society, Harford County Cemetery Records].
+Also buried in the same cemetery is his wife Elizabeth Horn neé Treusch whose death date was 1 February 1849. [source: Harford County Historical Society, Harford County Cemetery Records].

 To read more about the Horn family, click this link.
 Note: genealogical records for Hesse-Darmstadt are available in the LDS microfilm archives.
-I had not attempted to search through the microfilm as I can't read a word of German.
+I have not attempted to search through the microfilm as I can't read a word of German.
 However, now that Family Search and Ancestry are publishing more records that were formerly only available on microfilm I may be able to reach back into the Hesse records.
-Fingers crossed.
+Fingers crossed the Family History Centers open again.